By Linh Nguyen & Aparna Komarla

-Approximately a week after the Alameda County Sheriff’s Office reported its third COVID-19 outbreak at Santa Rita Jail, 16 of the 18 active cases were reportedly resolved in a day.
+Approximately a week after the Alameda County Sheriff’s Office (ACSO) reported its third COVID-19 outbreak at Santa Rita Jail, 16 of the 18 active cases were marked as resolved in one day.
 ACSO has confirmed that SRJ’s outbreak protocol does not involve testing individuals prior to declaring them COVID-19 negative and releasing them from quarantine.

-129 tests were completed this week with 41 tests pending results.
+129 tests were completed this week and 41 are pending results.
 In total, 4171 tests have been completed since the pandemic began.
 Last week, 263 tests were administered, implying that the testing rate decreased by 50 percent this week.

 Testing revealed two new cases on Sep.
 28, raising the number of confirmed cases from 16 to 18.

 ACSO confirmed that individuals are not tested prior to release from quarantine.
 Only confirmatory testing is being done to mark a positive COVID-19 case.